Vintage R&T $3500 GT Comparison Test, July 1971: Opel GT & Datsun 240Z — When the Land Of The Rising Sun Eclipsed The Old European Order.

 This comparison test was published in the July 1971 issue of the Road & Track magazine

-The Fiat 124 Sports Coupe, its high finishing status, second to the 240Z, was a surprise
+The Fiat 124 Sports Coupe, its high finishing status, second to the 240Z, was a surprise.

-The Opel GT was third, but not an impressive value for the money, and despite it being a modern car was eventually swept away from the market after it’s last year of production in 1973.
-The modern Porsche 914, introduced in 1970 as a modern German sports car finished its production run 1n 1976.
+The Opel GT was third, but not an impressive value for the money, and despite it being a modern car was eventually swept away from the market after its last year of production in 1973.
+The modern Porsche 914, introduced in 1970 as a modern German sports car finished its production run in 1976.
 So two modern German sports cars had only brief lives due to a changing market.

 The British cars were outdated and obsolete, as described by R&T as hold-overs from another era, “dead horses”, finishing last in 4th and 5th positions.
 RIP.